 - Spa: We love the spa at Hotel Christopher for its ocean front treatment rooms.
 You can get a massage or any spa treatment with open doors to the sea where the sounds of the waves crashing will relax you more than you could ever imagine!

 - Shopping: Both in Gustavia and St Jean there is fantastic shopping.
 Just walk around those two areas and you’re certain to stumble into some fabulous boutiques.
-We love home stores, and if you do too, don’t miss Yume in St Jean and French Indies Design in Gustavia.
-For clothing and other small goods, we love Cliq, Baya, Linde Gallery.
+We love home stores, and if you do too, don’t miss Yume in St Jean and Baya in Gustavia.
+For clothing and other small goods, we love Clic, Volver, Montagne Market, Mackeene, Lolita Jaca, and Carla.

 - Exploring by car: Driving around the island is a great way to really get a feel for St Barts.
 You can circumnavigate in about 25 minutes, but if you choose to do this, take your time, detour to all the beaches, stop for lunch at Café Santa Fe in Lurin, and enjoy the hilly, winding roads of St Barts!

-- Stand Up Paddle: Marigot Bay, Grand Cul du Sac, Loreint, St Jean – these are all excellent spots for stand up paddle boarding.
+- Stand Up Paddle: Grand Cul du Sac, Loreint, St Jean, Shell Beach – these are all excellent spots for stand up paddle boarding.
 Board rentals available at Hookipa Surf Shop in St Jean or through www.saintbarthkite.com.

 - Kite Surf: The majority of the kite surfing takes place in Grand Cul du Sac.
-There is a small school here if you’re interested in lessons: www.saintbarthkite.com
+There is a small school here right next to Le Barthelemy hotel if you’re interested in lessons: www.saintbarthkite.com

-- We love practicing yoga in the mornings on the villa deck
+- We love practicing yoga in the mornings on the villa deck.
+For a private instructor that will come right to the house, contact Amanita St Barth Wellness

 - There is nothing better than dinners in with friends at the villa.
 You can get fresh fish in the morning from the fish market at the entrance to Gustavia.
 Get there before 8am or all the fish will be gone!

-- Petit St Jean is one of our favorite swimming beaches.
+- Petit St Jean is a lovely swimming beach, especially if you have little children.
+The water is usually very calm here as it’s in a protected bay.
 Head here any time of day for a relaxing swim or float in the most perfect turquoise sea.
 On Sundays you can float in the water while the party at Nikki Beach goes off.

 - Just to the left of Shell beach are some cliffs to jump off of should you need an adrenalin boost.
 You have to swim to get there, though not far.
 Jumping into warm turquoise water from a few meters up is pretty fun!

 - Sunset spots: There is a small path to hike up above Shell Beach to Fort Karl.
 It’s a beautiful view of the island and perfect for taking in sunset.
 We also love watching the sunset from the Gustavia Light house.
 Bring a bottle of champagne and enjoy the incredible view.
-If you want to drink and dine while enjoying the sunset, Maya’s on Public Beach is a great spot.
-If you want to be on the water, try a sunset Stand Up Paddle at Public beach or Corosol!
+Park on the road leaving Gustavia as you get to the top of the hill, you’ll see some parking and stairs on your left.
+Walk up from there.
+If you want to be on the water, try a sunset Stand Up Paddle at Public beach or Corossol!

 - Bonito: incredible view of Gustavia Harbor, ask for a table on the terrace.
 Expensive but incredible food.
 Great for a special night.